 If a site accepts guest posts, you’ll likely need fresh content.
 But you don’t always have to rewrite them from scratch.
 Use your existing article as a base and create standalone articles from it.
 You can then submit these “splintered” articles as guest posts.

 For example, our guide to link building has five chapters.

-Each of these chapters could be perfect guest posts on their own.
-You’ve already done the hard work beforehand, so “recreating” these articles as guest posts should be relatively straightforward.
+Each of these chapters could make a perfect guest post.
+You’ve already done the hard work beforehand, so “recreating” these articles should be straightforward.

-If someone wrote an article that mentions your topic without going into detail, then your article might be a perfect fit as an additional resource they can point to.
+If someone wrote an article that mentioned your topic without further details, then your article might be a perfect fit as an additional resource that they could point to.

 How do you find these articles?
 Here’s how: